hozfia/Hostly/README.md

 ![React](https://img.shields.io/badge/React-Frontend-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)

+> 🚧 **Beta Release**
+> Hostly is currently in **beta**.
+Features are functional but may change, and you might encounter bugs or incomplete functionality.
+> 👉 **Everyone is welcome to contribute during this stage — feedback, issues, and pull requests are highly appreciated.**

+---

 Hostly is a cross-platform desktop application built with **Go (Wails)** and **React** that makes managing your system's `hosts` file simple, safe, and efficient.

 It is designed for developers, DevOps engineers, and system administrators who frequently modify hosts entries and want to avoid conflicts and manual errors.